top of page

 Ingredients

-6 ¼ cups flour (I add more fiber by using 3 ¼ wheat and 3 white flour)
+6 ¼ cups flour (I add more fiber by using 3 ¼ cups of wheat and 3 cups of white flour)

 2 tablespoons salt